eth-educators/eth-docker/README.md

 ## Create an eth2 wallet and deposit files

-You will deposit eth to the deposit contract, and receive locked eth2 in turn.
+You will deposit eth to the deposit contract, and receive locked eth2 in turn.<br />
-The security of this wallet is **critical**.
-If it is compromised, you will lose your balance.
-Please make sure you understand eth2 staking before you continue.

-When you create the wallet and deposit files, write down your mnemonic and choose a cryptographically strong password for your keystores.
-Something long and not used anywhere else, ideally randomized by a generator.
+`RECOMMENDATIONS.md` has comments on key security.

 Edit the `.env` file to set the number of validators you wish to run.
 The default is just one (1) validator.

-With that said, this command will get you ready to deposit eth:
+This command will get you ready to deposit eth:
 `sudo docker-compose run deposit-cli`

 The created files will be in the directory `.eth2/validator_keys` in this project.
 This is also where you'd place your own keystore files if you already have some for import.

-Please see the file `KEY-SECURITY.md` in this project for some notes on key security.

-## Verify that the mnemonic works

-Crucial step, TBD.

-## Slashing risks

-If you run two validators with the same validator key(s), you are going to get "slashed": A large penalty will be levied against you and your validators will be forced to exit.

-This can only happen if you import the same validator keys into multiple clients and then start those clients.

-While this project gives you the freedom to shoot yourself in the foot like that, **please do not**.
-Choose one client and run that, and only that, client.

 ## Create a wallet by importing validator keys

 ### You brought your own keys

 They go into `.eth2/validator_keys` in this project directory, not directly under `$HOME`.
-Make **damn sure** your old validator is down and will stay down, you will get slashed if both are up at the same time.

 ### Lighthouse

 **Warning** Import your validator key(s) to only *one* client.

-Once both your withdrawal key (mnemonic) and validator key(s) (`keystore-m_ID.json` file(s)) are secured offline, and **not** before, import the validator key(s) to the Lighthouse validator client:
+Import the validator key(s) to the Lighthouse validator client:

 `sudo docker-compose run lh-validator-import`

-If you specify the password here, it'll be available to the client every time it starts.
+If you specify the password during import, it'll be available to the client every time it starts.
 If you do not, you'll need to be present to start the validator and start it interactively.
 Determine your own risk profile.